 - a free and carefree spirit, not far from anarchy,

-- hedonism (philosophy that considers pleasure as the end or objective of life).
+- hedonism (the philosophy that considers pleasure as the objective of life).

-The truth is that this is a cliché, just like leather pants and long hair.
-They are simply fads that became popular due to the personalities of the pioneers of the genre.
+The truth is that this stereotypical attitude is simply a cliché, just like leather pants and long hair.
+They are simply fads that became popular due to the personalities of the genre’s pioneers.

-At the end of the 60s, 3 bands emerged that are considered the pillars of Heavy Metal: Black Sabbath, Deep Purple and Led Zeppelin.
+At the end of the 60s, three bands emerged that are considered Heavy Metal pillars: Black Sabbath, Deep Purple, and Led Zeppelin.